JuliaS-L/Repo/YNAB_Project/README.md

 ## Goals
 Pacing for current month

 ~~- at this point in the month
 - ideal spend
 - my spend
 - % of category spent
 - absolute difference
-    - Excluding categories where activity=0, balance is 0 of category ``````````
+- Excluding categories where activity=0, balance is 0 of category
 - if category has a max_amount - pacing as % of max_amount
 -   or set as fixed
 - daily amount left in the category
 - based on avg transaction amount in the category - number of transactions left?~~

 Bars Comparing Category Groups:

 in percentage and absolutes
-        - spending this month
+~~- spending this month
 - spending last month
 - budgeting this month
 - budgeting last month
-    Avg transaction size recently vs longterm avg does that make sense on a group level???
 - Spending difference month-on-month
-        - Budgeting difference month-on-month
+- Budgeting difference month-on-month~~
 Spending vs 3-month rolling avg
 Budgeting vs 3-month rolling avg
-        - Ideal Monthly contribution
+~~- Ideal Monthly contribution~~
+Avg transaction size recently vs longterm avg
+    does that make sense on a group level???
+Networth Report
+Income vs Expense Report

 Line chart for category groups over time

 in Percentages and Absolutes
 Spending over time
 Spending rolling averages over time
 Budgeting over time
 Budgeting rolling averages over time

 Salary Planning

-    Using ideal spend and latest contribution
-    depending on user input of future expected income how should the funds be allocated
+Using ideal spend and latest contribution depending on user input of future expected income how should the funds be allocated
-        maintaining savings share (or increase to 55%) keeping fix categories
-    time to reach target balance in months with new contributions
+    maintaining savings share (or increase to 55%) keeping fix categories time to reach target balance in months with new contributions for weekly goals - left to spend should only include current weeks target should adjust to half weeks at the end

 Budgeting Help

 use ideal spend
 adjust to availabe tbb
 adjust to allow setting monthly contribution with a fix max time to reach target balance in months with current contributions

 Category groups

 set different category groups
 drag and drop into buckets
-    give category group settings different names
-    allow reporting drop down based on different groupings
+give category group settings different names allow reporting drop down based on different groupings

 Process for ingesting new categories

-    prompt user to enter against each category an ideal amount
+prompt user to enter against each category
+    * an ideal amount
-        a fix %
+    * a fix %
-        a savings %
+    * a savings %
-        a need/want/save??
+    * a need/want/save??

 ## Source